Showroom Hours: 9:00AM - 8:00PM

 How Much Horsepower Do You Need?

 If your driving is limited to crowded city streets, you don't need much horsepower.
 However, most of us need to be able to hit highway speeds.
-The average car horsepower is optimized to go that fast at a minimum.
+The average car's horsepower is optimized to go that fast at a minimum.
 However, before we explore what makes for good horsepower output, we have to consider efficiency.

 A smaller engine will typically require less fuel, and if you can squeeze more power out of it, you get a more eco-friendly way to enjoy the show-horse stable under your hood.
-A larger engine, however, will lay its power down more consistently, giving you a faster off-the-line response and smoother up-to-speed action; fuel efficiency may be sacrificed, though.
+A larger engine, however, will lay its power down more consistently, giving you a faster off-the-line response and smoother up-to-speed action – fuel efficiency may be sacrificed, though.

 Therefore, consider the engine layout and size when contemplating a vehicle's horsepower.
 You should also factor in the vehicle's power-to-weight ratio, as it determines how much weight each horsepower has to move.